-- A. Tosti provided four reasons why this warrant article would be beneficial for the Town: - 1.
-There is limited burial space at the Mt Pleasant Cemetery - 2.
+A. Tosti provided four reasons why this warrant article would be beneficial for the Town:

+- 1. There is limited burial space at the Mt Pleasant Cemetery - 2.
 Traditional burial and funeral practices are incredibly expensive and this is a much more affordable option - 3.
 This could be a potential revenue source for the Commission and help with maintenance costs of conservation lands - 4.
-Arlington residents are spiritually connected to Arlington open spaces - A. Tosti clarified that the intent of this warrant article is not to turn open spaces into cemeteries.
-Final approval for the warrant article would need to come from Town Meeting. - S. Chapnick stated that according to Massachusetts state law, people are allowed to spread cremated remains anywhere on public open space unless there is a local ordinance or bylaw that explicitly prohibits it. - S. Chapnick wondered if allowed cremated remains in open spaces would impact resource areas by the need to create pathways or structures.
-S. Chapnick also stated that she did not support cremation because of the carbon emissions generated through cremations. - N. Stevens stated that he was sympathetic to Mr. Tosti's stated goals of this proposal and alternative burial options.
-N. Stevens also stated that he was concerned with possible conflicts of use in-of open spaces that this warrant article could create.
-He stated that it could be difficult for the Commission to accommodate a program like this and ensure that is a secondary or tertiary purpose to open space and passive recreation. - N. Stevens asked if A. Tosti reached out to the Open Space Committee about this proposal.
-D. White stated that this concept needs more public discussion. - A. Tosti stated that ultimately the Arlington Redevelopment Board would need to be consulted on specific language since it would require a zoning bylaw change. - D. White stated that the cemetery was expanded to include a columbarium, which might address some of the need for alternative burial options. - A. LeRoyer, Chair of the Open Space Committee, stated that the Open Space Committee had not discussed this concept.
+Arlington residents are spiritually connected to Arlington open spaces

+A. Tosti clarified that the intent of this warrant article is not to turn open spaces into cemeteries.
+Final approval for the warrant article would need to come from Town Meeting.

+S. Chapnick stated that according to Massachusetts state law, people are allowed to spread cremated remains anywhere on public open space unless there is a local ordinance or bylaw that explicitly prohibits it.

+S. Chapnick wondered if allowed cremated remains in open spaces would impact resource areas by the need to create pathways or structures.
+S. Chapnick also stated that she did not support cremation because of the carbon emissions generated through cremations.

+N. Stevens stated that he was sympathetic to Mr. Tosti's stated goals of his proposal and alternative burial options.
+N. Stevens also stated that he was concerned with possible conflicts of use of open spaces that this warrant article could create.
+He stated that it could be difficult for the Commission to accommodate a program like this and ensure that is a secondary or tertiary purpose to open space and passive recreation.

+N. Stevens asked if A. Tosti reached out to the Open Space Committee about this proposal.
+D. White stated that this concept needs more public discussion.

+A. Tosti stated that ultimately the Arlington Redevelopment Board would need to be consulted on specific language since it would require a zoning bylaw change.

+D. White stated that the cemetery was expanded to include a columbarium, which might address some of the need for alternative burial options.
+D. White also stated that this needs a lot more discussion in the Town and it is premature for a warrant article at this time.

+A. LeRoyer, Chair of the Open Space Committee, stated that the Open Space Committee had not discussed this concept.
 A. LeRoyer asked if this was an acceptable use of Article 97 protected lands.
 A. LeRoyer said this concept would be discussed during the Committee's update of the Open Space and Recreation Plan, kicking off this month.